-Currently, there are 172 staff members in INAPI and 108 external experts.
-The search and examination team consists of 132 professionals who are proficient in the patent examination reports, in all technical areas.
+Currently, there are 179 staff members in INAPI and 103 external experts.
+The search and examination team consists of 127 professionals who are proficient in the patent examination reports, in all technical areas.
 The internal Examination Department Structure considers 5 technical areas, namely: Pharmaceuticals, Industrial Chemistry, Biotechnology, Mechanical and Electrics, hence allowing INAPI to cover all the technical areas.
-This number is expected to be increased in the nearest future, as new professionals will be recruited to accomplish new challenges.
-In this regard, in 2019 new professionals were incorporated and began the training program.
+In 2019 new professionals were incorporated and began the training program.
 As part of the managing plan for changes in the examiners' workload, new participants were trained to absorb fluctuations in a continuously rising demand.
 Hence, examiners of several technical areas not involved in PCT activities worked along with more experienced examiners in new applications filed, thereby acquiring more experience for facing the international searching tasks, helping to lighten the workload of the staff.
-The unfortunate events of 2020 didn't allow INAPI to consider new recruitments for that purpose.
-This situation extended for 2021.
+The unfortunate events of 2020 did_not allow INAPI to consider new recruitments for that purpose.
+This situation extended for 2022, nevertheless, some examiners were selected to take over technical areas where the workload was bigger than in others and therefore collaborate processing applications within their technical expertise with good outcomes, lowering the workload of their fellow colleagues.
+As some examiners retired, new examiners were recruited and trained to take over PCT international search and examination.